rosbit/delay-tasks/README.md

   }
   ```

-- An handler must be implemented as
+- A handler must be implemented as an endpoint satisfy the following:

   - method: POST
-  - BODY: a JSON of delayed task `params`, see params detail in Create/Update task.
+  - BODY: a JSON, see params detail in Create/Update task.
+    ```json
+    {
+       "cate": "task category",
+       "key": uint64,  // task key in the category "params": JSON, // params when adding task "inAdvance": false|true // whether the task is run in advance.
+    }
+    ```

 ### 2. Create/Update a delayed task in a category